 We represent the full range of actors in the construction industry: contractors, subcontractors, product manufacturers, materials suppliers, private landowners, municipalities and other political subdivisions, public utilities, developers, buyers and sellers, lenders, architects, engineers, and trade associations.

 The team has unique expertise in the building products industry, and most specifically in windows, doors, exterior cladding, HVAC, and roofing materials.

 The Adams and Reese Construction Team includes AAA and Florida-certified arbitrators and construction mediators who have served in numerous construction disputes.
-Out of more than 100,000 lawyers in Florida, our team includes eight of the only 400 attorneys who are Board Certified in Construction Law by The Florida Bar Board of Legal Specialization and Education.
+Out of more than 100,000 lawyers in Florida, our team includes nine of the only 400 attorneys who are Board Certified in Construction Law by The Florida Bar Board of Legal Specialization and Education.
 Our team also includes two Florida certified general contractors.
 With these skilled professionals and a team tightly integrated across our regional footprint, we are able to quickly mobilize people who know the local and state environment, the latest regulatory requirements and the proper defense, ADR or appellate strategies to bring disputes to resolution.

 - Alternative dispute resolution

 - Contract drafting

 - Delay and extra work claims

 - Exterior cladding